IRATA Rope Access Training Frequently Asked Questions

 It details the requirements for obtaining and revalidating your IRATA certification for the various levels, explains the training syllabus and assessment criteria and provides guidance for candidates, including pre-training requirements and topics covered.

-TACS will be provided to each candidate.
+A digital copy of the TACS will be provided to each candidate.